El PresidenteThe Player Character.

 - The Fundamentalist: They typically hold conservative and fundamentalist Christian views, with all that it entails in terms of social policies.

 - Good Shepherd: In later games, they tend to emphasize social welfare and are concerned with ensuring that people get their basic needs met.
-In the colonial era in 6, the missions can even be set to provide healthcare—the only buildings in the game to provide healthcare in that era.
+In the colonial era in 6, the missions can even be set to provide healthcare—the only buildings in the game to do so in that era.

 - Moral Guardians: They are also likely to turn their noses against vices such as pubs and cabarets.